IPMI-ICNS-UKE/ICNS-CoLD/README.md

 # ICNS-CoLD
 **CoLD: Cortical Layer Discrimination**

-This repository contains the code associated to:
+This repository contains the Matlab code associated to our publication:

 ```
 @article {Li427955,